emanuelmutschlechner/phpdesktop/README.md

 Please don't ask on the forums or in the issue tracker for how to update PHP Desktop for Windows or how to make it work on Mac.
 Making a release and then supporting that release requires a lot of work.
 If you want to support the project then please post a bounty, even $5 is good.
+Don't wait for others to do it for you.
 There are thousands of PHP Desktop users, if everyone would post $5 then it would be more than enough to fund all the features.

 Fundings for other features submitted in the issue tracker or the ones presented on the [PHP Desktop Pro](https://github.com/cztomczak/phpdesktop/wiki/PHP-Desktop-Pro)